higgs165/CovidCheck/README.md

 A simple, minimal Android app made using Dart to display statistics regarding COVID-19, both globally and per country.
 Android Studio was the IDE used for this app.

+NOTE: Despite it saying there are 3 contributors, the only one is me.

 Stats include:

 - Confirmed Cases